Welcome to today's edition of the Rush 24-7 podcast.

 Thanks so very much.

-Rush Limbaugh is off today for a reason that all of us can appreciate, and we are with him symbolically, and I wish I were there with him literally, because he today is at the funeral for William F. Buckley, St. Patrick's Cathedral, there at 50th and 5th in Midtown Manhattan.
+Rush Limbaugh is off today for a reason that all of us can appreciate, and we are with him symbolically, and I wish I were there with him literally because he today is at the funeral for William F. Buckley, St. Patrick's Cathedral there at 50th and 5th in Midtown Manhattan.

-And the heart of all conservatism is with Rush today in that building as America, and those close to uh to Bill Buckley pay homage to the guy who framed what modern conservatism is, what Buckley did in uh in firing line shows and in books and in columns.
+And those close to Bill Buckley pay homage to the guy who framed what modern conservatism is, what Buckley did in firing line shows and in books and in columns.

-Obviously, that's a legacy that Rush himself carries, a torch that he started to carry, you know, with with this very program a couple of decades ago.
+Obviously, that's a legacy that Rush himself carries, a torch that he started to carry, you know, with this very program a couple of decades ago.

 And I'm very glad to be with you.

-Again, Mark Davis in the heart of George W. Bush is Texas, and I even am able to proudly say so, because I still like the president.
+And I even am able to proudly say so because I still like the president.

 Yes, I'm one of those folks.